JahnaviSrividya/jahnavisrividya.github.io/index.md

 ## Portfolio

 I love research and enjoy every second being buried in data.
 I am very keen on developing my skills and making sure that everything I ever produce is the best of its time.
 I am great at ideation and problem-solving.
-Having participated in several prominent hackathons and coming up with top ideas, I want to convert my research into a real-world product.
+Having participated in several prominent hackathons and coming up with top ideas, I aspire to convert my research into a real-world product.

 <a href="/pdf/SJahnavi-Resume.pdf" target="blank"> \>My Resume \></a>
 ---